bpstarr/songs/README.md

 ### Features ###

-* Bullet list Implemented responsive-design using bootstrap to enhance the user experience on different size screens.
+* Implemented responsive-design using bootstrap to enhance the user experience on different size screens.

-* Bullet list Set up user registration and login with validations, also used password encryption for added protection on passwords.
+* Set up user registration and login with validations, also used password encryption for added protection on passwords.

 * Added an API for the users to read song lyrics on any song.